 Menthol.
 Menthol is used for its anesthetic properties as well as its ability to counter-irritants.
 It can relieve both a cough and sore throat.

 Aloe vera.
-Aloe has anti-inflamatory properties and helps sooth and reduce irritation of the airways.
+Aloe has anti-inflammatory properties and helps soothe and reduce irritation of the airways.

 Ivy leaf.
 The leaves of the ivy leaf plant Hedera helix are an effective expectorant.
 They work by widening your airways and stimulating fluid secretion — i.e., phlegm expulsion.
 This herb and its extracts should be taken orally to gain their expectorant effects.